Plains Indian Museum Collections

-The Museum’s collections contain superb examples of tribal artistry representing many Plains peoples – including the Lakota, Crow, Blackfeet, Cheyenne, Gros Ventre, Assiniboine, Mandan, Hidatsa, Arikara, Shoshone, and Arapaho – among others.
-Many collection objects also carry considerable historical significance such as items traded by Sitting Bull to the post trader at Fort Randall, South Dakota during his imprisonment there from 1881 to 1883, a shirt belonging to Red Cloud, and Southern Arapaho Ghost Dance clothing.
-The collections, consisting of over 6,000 objects, include materials from the Northern, Central, and Southern Plains, Northwest Coast, Southwest, Eastern Woodlands, and the Plateau regions.
+The museum’s collections contain superb examples of tribal artistry representing many Plains peoples—including the Lakota, Crow, Blackfeet, Cheyenne, Gros Ventre, Assiniboine, Mandan, Hidatsa, Arikara, Shoshone, and Arapaho—among others.
+Many collection objects also carry considerable historical significance: items such as those traded by Sitting Bull to the post trader at Fort Randall, South Dakota, during his imprisonment there from 1881 to 1883, a shirt belonging to Red Cloud, and Southern Arapaho Ghost Dance clothing.
+The collections, consisting of more than 6,000 objects, include materials from the Northern, Central, and Southern Plains; Northwest Coast; Southwest; Eastern Woodlands; and the Plateau regions.

 More recently, the Museum has focused on acquiring the very best works of contemporary Indian artists such as Kiowa artist Vanessa Jennings (Paukeigope), Marcus Dewey (Northern Arapaho), Arthur Amiotte (Lakota), and Emil Her Many Horses (Lakota) to reflect the innovations and continuing traditional artistry of Plains Indian people.